Tutorials Design Patterns in C#

 Level 1 — Analogy

-Database Per Service Pattern on ShopNest Enterprise Architecture is like adding a proven blueprint to a growing platform — clear boundaries keep teams productive.
+Database Per Service on ShopNest Enterprise Architecture is a proven blueprint for the Database Per Service problem in growing platforms.

 Level 2 — Technical